 (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2013B, 2014B-1, and 2018A-1 Turnpike Revenue Bonds (SIFMA Index Notes) and 2017B Turnpike Revenue Bonds (70% LIBOR Index Notes) is swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+As only a portion of principal on the 2013B, 2014B-1, 2018A-1, and 2018B Turnpike Revenue Bonds (SIFMA Index Notes) are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.